eflows4hpc/ParSoDA-Py/README.md

             restart: unless-stopped

 # Create a container for supporting the development of ParSoDA-Py
-If you want support the ParSoDA development you could create the development container by mounting the directory of the parsoda project in the /app directory and install ParSoDA-Py through pip in the container, with some docker stack similare to the following:
+If you want support the ParSoDA development you could create the development container by mounting the directory of the parsoda project in the /parsoda directory, with a Docker stack similar to the following:

     version: '3'
     services: